CURRICULUM

 Program/Student Learning Outcomes | The PhD program in Neuroscience trains graduate students to become proficient and successful investigators who are able to:

-• Demonstrate a basic knowledge of central concepts in the biomedical sciences.
+• Demonstrate mastery of central concepts in neuroscience.

 • Read and critically evaluate the scientific literature.